Sleeve gastrectomy, also known as gastric sleeve surgery, has become a popular surgical procedure for helping individuals to lose weight.

 How the Sleeve Gastrectomy Procedure Works

-Oftentimes, those who have a body mass index (BMI) of 50 will have this procedure performed as a first step to getting their weight reduced prior to moving forward with a more invasive surgery such as the gastric bypass or the duodenal switch.
+Often, anyone with body mass index (BMI) of 50 will have this procedure performed as a first step to getting their weight reduced prior to moving forward with a more invasive surgery such as the gastric bypass or the duodenal switch.

 While other weight loss surgeries have proven to have many potential complications, the sleeve gastrectomy has shown to have less.
 For example, it tends to have a reduced risk of malnutrition or vitamin deficiency.
-In addition, it avoids issues such as dumping syndrome – an issue that can be common with procedures such as gastric bypass and gastric banding.
+Also, it avoids issues such as dumping syndrome – an issue that can be common with procedures such as gastric bypass and gastric banding.

 There are, however, some considerations to be aware of with the gastric sleeve, which can pose a risk to one’s health.
 This, in turn, can be of concern to a life insurance underwriter.
 For example, this particular operation can create a long line of staples which can present an increased risk of both bleeding, as well as staple line leaks.